 Collaboratively arranged by Hawanim ensemble (Toujan Atari, Raneem Barakat, Natalie Fasheh, Shireen abu-Khader)

-Composition Ideas Seeking a Choir Home
+Compositions Seeking a Choir Home

 • Based on a true story that happened the summer of 2020, during the pandemic.
 30 year old woman named Ahlam was killed by her father in an act of domestic/family violence, in Jordan (West Asia).
 Her final moments were filmed by a stranger on the street, and shared through social media.
 The father and family got away with murder, under the pretense that it was an “Honor Killing”, which is legal in Jordan.
 This sparked uprisings in Jordan and across the Arab world by women, calling for a change in laws, and moreso, a change in society’s dehumanization of women.